kjsauer/getting-started/README.md

 # getting-started
-Personal "Getting Started" design, programming, and software guides
+Personal "Getting Started" computer, design, programming, and software guides

 ## Introduction
 This "getting-started" Git repository hosted on GitHub contains generic, informal, and unformatted "Getting Started" design, programming, and software guides for my (Kenneth J. Sauer's aka @kjsauer on GitHub's) personal reference.
 However, these guides may also be useful to others getting started in related pastures.